Greece's biggest firm leaves, jobless rate soars

 But the figures did not include spending on local municipalities and social security - the areas of most concern for the troika, which comprises the IMF, the European Union's executive Commission and the European Central Bank.

 Private businesses say the tax hikes are suffocating them.
-Coca Cola Hellenic had complained about the high tax measures, and on Thursday said it was relocating.
+Coca Cola Hellenic had complained about the tax measures.

 Its Greek operations, which account for five percent of its bottling business, will be unaffected, but the move was bad news for a nation struggling to compete inside the euro zone.